Umami Pot

 How to reduce the bitterness of bitter melon

-Bitter melon has a strong bitterness when eaten without preparation.
-However, with proper preparation, the bitterness can be reduced, making it enjoyable.
-Here are some methods used in Japan to mellow the bitterness:
+Bitter melon is a vegetable that has a strong bitterness when eaten without any preparation.
+However, with proper preparation, the bitterness can be reduced, making it more palatable and enjoyable.
+Here, I will share some methods commonly used in Japan to mellow the bitterness of bitter melon:

 • Sprinkle with salt and let it sit.